ke7lvb/Emporia-Vue-Hubitat/README.md

 If anybody knows how to authenticate to AWS using groovy, I would be happy to embed the authentication into this script.

+Start by creating a virtual device and setting the emporia driver.
+You then need to add your authentication token.

 Once you have the token, you can retrieve the device GIDs.
 After that you can use Refresh to get the individual devices.
 This script will create child devices for each channel you have in Emporia.
 It does support multiple Emporia devices.
 The power total on the parent device will be the combined total of all devices.